Skip to content

 At large corporations, the do-it-yourself executive search model has grown in popularity.
 Employers use internal executive recruiters and corporate executive search teams to conduct executive searches in-house.
 In doing so, they frequently turn to executive search research firms and vendors offering unbundled executive search services to augment their own efforts.

-Sometimes, all they want is a list of potential candidates for their own executive recruiters to call.
-Other times, they want interested, qualified candidates that they’ll usher through the interview process through to hire.
-Or, they want a firm that flexes to serve as an extension of their own team.
+Sometimes, all an employer wants is a list of potential candidates for their internal executive recruiters to call.
+Other times, they want interested, qualified candidates that they’ll usher through the interview process to hire.
+Or, they want a firm that flexes to serve as an extension of their corporate team.

 Executive Search Research and Unbundled Search